StackStorm/st2docs/docs/source/packs.rst

 individual packs, use ``st2 pack register --packs=pack1,pack2``.
 To register everything at once, use ``st2ctl reload`` (run it with ``-h`` to explore the fine-tuning flags).

-Installing packs from private repositories
+Installing Packs from Private Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're installing a pack from a private repository on GitHub, you can use HTTPS auth